AlecCooper/PHYS490Project/README.md

 Recreation of results from the paper Self-Learning Monte Carlo Method for PHYS 490

-There are three methods for generating states for the Ising model localudpate.py - the local update method wolffupdate.py - the global update method using the Wolff algorithm slmc.py - the self-learning method, using Wolff algoritm and trained parameters
+There are three methods for generating states for the Ising model
+- localudpate.py - the local update method
+- wolffupdate.py - the global update method using the Wolff algorithm
+- slmc.py - the self-learning method, using Wolff algoritm and trained parameters

 To train the self-learning model, run
 ```
 python train_slmc.py
 ```
 The user can specify parameters at the top of the file.
--The J and K factors for the Hamiltonian
+- The J and K factors for the Hamiltonian
--The linear size of the state
+- The linear size of the state
--The number of steps in the Markov chain
+- The number of steps in the Markov chain
--The temperature
+- The temperature

 This script will generate a specified number of states using the local update.
 The chain is initialized by a random state.
 After generating training states, the script will use linear regression to train the model parameters and output them.